jozefg/drafts/jonprl.md

 conditions, if we can make evident the fact that `b = a ∈ A` then `<>
 ∈ =(b; a; A)`.
 Because we somehow managed to prove that `b = a ∈ A` holds, we're entitled to just use `<>` to realize our proof.
-This means that despite our somewhat tedious verification and the bookkeeping that we had to do to generate that program, that program reflects *none* of it.
+This means that despite our somewhat tedious derivation and the bookkeeping that we had to do to generate that program, that program reflects *none* of it.